 It's entirely possible for an otherwise outstanding recording of a well-known organ work on a period instrument to be spoiled by the well-meaning additions of ornaments or prolonged, florid cadenzas inserted under the smug guise of increasing its stylistic authenticity.

-Someone may want to put this writer in the pillory for saying so, but no matter how exciting, unique, or impressive the results may sound or how flamboyant the mannerisms, if any, an organist engages in when exercising such liberties, this kind of tampering still places the performer, whether they are oblivious to it or not, on a very slippery slope.
+In recent years there has been renewed interest in Baroque performance practices including the license to contribute to the work almost as much as the composer; someone may want to put this writer in the pillory for saying so, but no matter how exciting, unique, or impressive the results of this may sound or how flamboyant the mannerisms, if any, in which an organist engages when exercising such liberties, this kind of tampering still places the performer, whether they are oblivious to it or not, on a very slippery slope.

 (con't in Part XXXIX)